Advertiser Learning in Direct Advertising Markets

+Further, we measure the degree of advertiser learning and ascertain the attendant welfare implications (for advertisers and publishers) of potentially miscalibrated initial beliefs about the value or efficacy of advertising across different sites.
+Although our emphasis is on direct buy display markets, similar contexts include video, television, retail media, print, radio, and other channels.
+In each of these settings, advertisers often have little information about the efficacy of their advertising in a particular channel prior to committing to a large ad buy.

-In this regard, we make several advances.
-First, much of the canonical economic theory behind advertiser behavior assumes that advertisers know a priori the value of ad exposures \parencite{varian_2007,athey_ellison_2011,Choi_et_al_2020,Balseiro_et_al2017}.
-We do not presume valuations are known ex ante to buying ads on a site, but rather that they must be learned.
-If advertiser prior beliefs are too optimistic (pessimistic), they will spend too much (little) on ads.
+In this regard, this research makes several advances.
+First, much of the canonical economic theory behind advertiser behavior assumes that advertisers know a priori the value of ad impressions \citep{Varian2007,Athey2011,Choi_et_al_2020,Balseiro2015}.
+In contrast, we do not presume that per-impression valuations are known before buying ads on a site, but rather that they must be learned based on ex post quality signals, such as the empirical click-through rate (CTR).
+If advertiser prior beliefs are too optimistic (pessimistic), they will spend too much (too little) on ads.
 With experience, however, their media buys should become more efficient.
-A nascent and growing literature pertaining to automated advertiser learning approaches has recently appeared \parencite{Cai_et_al_2017,Choi_Sayedi_2019,Ren_et_al_2018,Scott_2010,Schwartz_et_al_2017,Tunuguntla_2021,Waisman_et_al_2019;,balseiro2019learning}.
-While these approaches imply advertisers should try to learn, they do not seek to i) demonstrate whether advertisers do indeed attempt to learn, ii) measure advertisers' initial beliefs about advertising efficacy, iii) assess the welfare implications of those initial beliefs, nor iv) explore the potential for an intermediary, such as an agency, to pool information across advertisers.
+A growing literature pertaining to automated advertiser learning approaches has recently appeared \citep{Cai2017,Choi2019,Ren2018,Scott2010,Schwartz2017,Tunuguntlan_Hoban_2020,Waisman2019,Balseiro2019}.
+Although these approaches imply advertisers should try to learn about the value of ad impressions, these studies do not seek to i) demonstrate whether advertisers do indeed learn, ii) measure advertisers' initial beliefs about advertising efficacy, iii) assess the welfare implications of those initial beliefs, or iv) explore the potential for an intermediary, such as an ad network, to pool information across advertisers.